WeLoveSpeed/welovespeed.com/_talks/en/2024/HTMX-atout-SSR.md

 pub_date: "2024-08-23"
 speakers:
   - ewen_quimerch
-title: "HTMX, le nouvel atout pour vos projets SSR"
+title: "HTMX, the new asset for your SSR projects"
 subtitle: ~
 excerpt: |
-  HTMX a fait beaucoup parler en 2024.
-Découvrez, à travers de vrais exemples, comment cette librairie peut améliorer à la fois l‘expérience utilisateur et la performance d‘un site SSR grâce à des techniques telles que le rendu partiel des pages (composants rendus côté serveur), le lazy loading, le chargement incrémental et le streaming.
+  HTMX was the talk of the town in 2024.
+Discover, through real examples, how this library can improve both the user experience and the performance of an SSR site, thanks to techniques such as partial page rendering (server-side rendered components), lazy loading, incremental loading and streaming.
 description: |
-  HTMX a fait beaucoup parler en 2024.
-Découvrez, à travers de vrais exemples, comment cette librairie peut améliorer à la fois l'expérience utilisateur et la performance d'un site SSR grâce à des techniques telles que le rendu partiel des pages (composants rendus côté serveur), le lazy loading, le chargement incrémental et le streaming.
+  HTMX was the talk of the town in 2024.
+Discover, through real examples, how this library can improve both the user experience and the performance of an SSR site, thanks to techniques such as partial page rendering (server-side rendered components), lazy loading, incremental loading and streaming.
 slides:
   name: ~
   url: ~